[Ansible] Solution for "(libselinux-python) aren't installed!" for CentOS 6 Playbook

 Playbook

-*Of course, you can also use this playbook to resolve the issue after the error occurs.
+*Of course, it is also possible to resolve the issue by using this Playbook after the error has occurred

 libselinux-python_wget.yml

-(Because the author likes to separate playbooks into roles in order to improve reusability, readability, and maintainability)
+(The author prefers to separate Playbooks for each role to improve reusability, readability, and maintainability.)

-I have mostly written my intentions in the comments, but I will also explain them below.
+I've written most of my intentions in the comments, but I'll explain them below

 # wget_repo: | default ("http://ftp.iij.ad.jp/pub/linux/centos-vault")

-If you can't use yum, get libselinux-python directly from the repository.
+If you cannot use yum, get libselinux-python directly from the repository:

-The repository to be used at that time is specified by a variable, but if it is not specified, a comment is made at the beginning to specify that the repository from IIJ is used.
+The repository to be used is specified using a variable, but if no variable is specified, a comment is added at the beginning to clearly state that the repository used is from IIJ

 - name:Check SELinux